 On 25 May, Hungary has opened its borders to Serbian citizens.
 The use of all nine border crossings to enter Hungary is now permitted without PCR tests and the mandatory 14-day quarantine, the RTS public service reported.

-However, opening the borders with Montenegro wasn’t as easy.
+However, opening the borders with Montenegro was not as easy.

-Prime Minister Ana Brnabic told TV Pink on 25 June that Belgrade would not close its borders to Montenegro after Montenegrin Prime Minister Dusko Markovic said he’d open the country to countries that had met the epidemiological criteria defined by the Public Health Institute.
+Montenegrin Prime Minister Dusko Markovic said he would open the country to countries that had met the epidemiological criteria defined by the Public Health Institute.